Best items to help in your kitchen

-While there are lots of modern used stair lifts available to help older people stay independent, not a lot is known about the array of gadgets that are available in the kitchen.
+While there are lots of modern stairlifts available to help older people stay independent, not a lot is known about the array of gadgets that are available in the kitchen.

 Here we take you through all the different items that can help older people in the kitchen; from talking thermometers to special stirring utensils.

 •Colourworks collapsible colander from Wayfair

 •Talking Kitchen Scale

 •The ETAC Bread Cutting Board and ETAC Fix Preparation Board

 Chopping and slicing food can often take longer than you’d like, but with a mini chopper it will not just save you time so you can enjoy more time enjoying your meal, it can help people who have mobility issues in their hands to chop up ingredients.

 There are lots of benefits to mini chopper products and Becca, who is behind the light-hearted food blog Easy Cheesy Vegetarian, talks about why she would recommend a mini chopper for your kitchen.